See exclusive deals in your area

 We like its almost Scandinavian interior a lot more.
 BMW claims that there's more interior space here than in a 3-Series sedan, but it's organized in a different manner.
 It feels like an open, urban loft, and it's full of trendy, generally sustainable materials.

 The 22-kilowatt-hour lithium-ion battery tucked under the floorpan that gives a range of 81 miles has been supplemented by a 33 kWh model with a 114-mile range for 2017.
-An optional 650cc two-cylinder range-extending (REx) engine produces 38 horsepower and 40 pound-feet of torque.
+An optional 650cc 2-cylinder range-extending (REx) engine produces 38 horsepower and 40 pound-feet of torque.
 It doesn't actually power the wheels, but instead runs a generator to recharge the battery, boosting the car's range to as much as 150 miles between fill-ups.
 For 2017, the tank can hold 2.4 gallons of fuel, up from the 1.9 it was electronically limited at last year to comply with complex California regulations on zero-emission vehicles.

 The i3's 125-kilowatt (which works out to 170 horsepower) electric motor allows it to accelerate smoothly and rapidly, but its most distinctive feature is its regenerative braking that lets its be driven essentially with one pedal.
-Touching the brake is only required when full stopping power is needed, which helps distinguish it from other electric cars that are tuned to mimic conventional automatic tranmission cars.
+Touching the brake is only required when full stopping power is needed, which helps distinguish it from other electric cars that are tuned to mimic conventional automatic transmission cars.
 It's easy enough to get used to and quickly becomes addicting.

 The i3 is rated as the single most energy-efficient electric car sold in the U.S. The lower capacity battery version earns a rating of 124 MPGe, while the new model requires a little more time to charge and comes in at 118 MPGe.
 (The Mile Per Gallon Equivalent unit, or MPGe, measures the distance that a car can cover electrically on the same amount of energy that's contained in one gallon of gasoline.)

-BMW's own home charging station is rated at a hefty 7.4 kW, which helps provide charging times of around 3.5 hours for the lower capacity battery and 4.5 for the higher capacity.
+BMW's own home charging station is rated at a hefty 7.4 kw, which helps provide charging times of around 3.5 hours for the lower capacity battery and 4.5 for the higher capacity.
 BMW i3 models offer a Combined Charging System quick-charging port as well, although today there are only a handful of public charging stations using that standard.

 The i3's motor is almost silent, only revealing itself under hard acceleration.